 - Helen, who married John Thompson in 1872 and died in 1882.

-The diary mostly documents the repetitive tasks associated with farm work, and following it day-by-day can definitely give the impression that tedium was the rule.
-Still, there was a seasonal rhythm to the chores.
-By grouping tasks based on the months in which Frank mentions them, one gets a larger view of the seasonal cycles, as noted below.
+The diary mostly documents the repetitive tasks associated with farm work, but there was a seasonal rhythm to the chores.
+By grouping tasks based on the months in which Frank mentions them, one gets a larger view of the seasonal cycles:

 |Husking corn||Pulling, gathering corn||Hauling corn||Hauling corn stalks|